Looking for the best Disney park for teenagers?

 If there is a slight edge between the two parks at Disneyland then it goes to California Adventure.
 And it makes sense as California Adventure is modeled after Hollywood Studios.

 With the Avengers Campus, Cars Land, and Pixar Pier, there is a lot for teenagers at California Adventure.
-One teen favorite rides is again Midway Mania.
+One teen’s favorite ride is Midway Mania.

 Now if Star Wars Galaxy Edge was at California Adventure as it is at Hollywood Studios, then there would be a clear winner between the two parks.